-BYU-Idaho on-campus internship policies are intended to provide students with better quality experiences, comparable to off-campus internships.
+These guidelines are intended to provide students with high-quality experiences, comparable to off-campus internships.
 Students will be able to focus on gaining valuable skills, rather than trying to juggle the demands of work and school simultaneously.

-- Students must be paid through student employment (volunteering or working for scholarships is not permitted).
+- Students must be paid through student employment (volunteering or working for scholarships will not qualify).

-- Internships must last the entire length of a semester.
+- On-Campus internships must last the entire length of a semester.

-- Job duties and responsibilities must be substantial/elevated.
+- Job duties and responsibilities must be substantial/elevated (no basic labor is permitted).

-- No basic labor is permitted.
-Internships must require skills obtained in the classroom, related to a student's major and courses taken; prerequisite training, technical skills, etc.
+- The internship must require skills obtained in the classroom related to the student’s major and courses taken, prerequisite training, technical skills, etc.

 - No teaching assistant or research assistant positions will be approved.